MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Method

 \subsection{Learning \& Deployment}

 After the quality check step, we obtain the original task dataset $\bT$ and the supplementary dataset $\bT_{\text{sup}}$ and have two potential options for model training.
-The first is to simply combine both datasets for training, but we have found that this approach results in suboptimal performance.
-Instead, we propose a two-step training approach: (1) pre-train the model on $\bT_{\text{sup}}$, and (2) finetune the model using $\bT$.
+The first is to combine both datasets for training, but we have found that this approach results in suboptimal performance.
+Instead, we employ a two-step training approach: (1) pre-train the model on $\bT_{\text{sup}}$, and (2) finetune the model using $\bT$.
 The resulting model will be deployed to provide predictions for any tabular samples belonging to the target task.
-The model can also make zero-shot predictions for the test samples from a new dataset $\bD^\prime \notin \bT$ or adapt to a new task $\bT^\prime$ via few-shot learning when a few labeled data are available.
+Because the model trained on the supplementary model has not seen any examples from the original dataset, it can make zero-shot predictions for the test samples from a new dataset $\bD^\prime \notin \bT$ or adapt to a new task $\bT^\prime$ via few-shot learning when a few labeled data are available.
+Due to the small number of samples in some datasets, we thought it would be best to use all possible training samples in the learning phase, without leaking information in the testing phase.
+As the label distribution is highly skewed, it may also bias our model if validation samples were chosen randomly, and we did not have the expertise to choose a representative sample.
+In our case, we chose to simply train the model for 3 epochs on all of the datasets, and then perform a single pass of fine-tuning, without significant hyperparameter optimization, due to the small amount of data and the good performance that it gives.